ButinVladimir/Training-Chat-React/README.md

-# Simple chat training project written with React, Redux, Jest, Enzyme and socket.io.
+# Simple chat training project written using React, Redux, Jest, Enzyme and socket.io.
 ## Before using you need following:

 1. Install NodeJS and npm